angieadams68/manatapcandleco/README.md

 * Search bar to view our site for non-candle items.

 * Sumbit a form for gift customizations!

-* * Follow us on- section.
+* Follow us on- Section

-* FAQ Section.
+* FAQ Section

 ***